 Anyway, not long after that I came to a dead end and I couldn't figure out how to proceed, but then I remembered I wasn't having any fun anyway and just shut down the game, uninstalled, and deleted it from my Steam library.
 The end.

 Spoony: And that's Mass Effect in a nutshell - mediocre, formulaic, derivative and utterly forgettable in every respect.
 The plot borrows elements from several other big names in gaming and science fiction like Star Trek, Starflight, Starcraft, Wing Commander and Xenosaga, but makes absolutely no attempt to put their own spin on them or leave the player with any open-ended questions to think about.
 The gameplay has no pop or challenge to it - it's just another forgettable cover shooter with regenerating health and bad enemy AI that you'll learn to outsmart within the first few battles you encounter, turning the rest of the experience into a mindless slog.
 There's not even anything compelling on the RPG front as the unified skill set is lazily implemented, the party AI is terrible, the characters are stock (besides the whole "everyone is bisexual" thing, which is neither realistic nor interesting.
-And since they're clearly only using it to score easy political points and discredit anyone who criticizes their game for any reason as a "bigot", you can add disingenuous and disrespectful to that list too) and the boolean-choice narrative is lazy and asinine in the extreme.
+And since they're clearly only using it to score easy political brownie points and discredit anyone who criticizes their game for any reason as a "bigot", you can add disingenuous and disrespectful to that list too) and the boolean-choice narrative is lazy and asinine in the extreme.
 Mass Effect is not a good RPG, it's not a good shooter, and it certainly isn't a very good story.
-Hell, I think Kingdom Hearts actually does a better job as a space opera than Mass Effect ever did; Yes, Kingdom Hearts' dialog is corny and the plot is just a thoughtless retread of every Disney film and Square Enix story trope ever, but at least that franchise knows how to carry a continuous narrative without having to rely on a lazy plot encyclopedia.
+Hell, I think Kingdom Hearts actually does a better job as a space opera than Mass Effect ever did; Yes, Kingdom Hearts' dialog is corny and the plot is just a thoughtless retread of every Disney film and Square Enix story trope ever, but at least that franchise knows how to carry a continuous narrative without having to rely on a lazy plot encyclopedia to fill in the blanks.
 Not to mention the acting, animation, combat and overall design are a lot more polished and fluid, and the vehicle sections don't suck nearly as hard either.
 I'm not even kidding; Kingdom Hearts is better at being a space opera, and a video game, than Mass Effect.
+And it even treats gay characters with more dignity, tact and respect than Mass Effect ever does, so... yeah.

 Oh, and if you want the same concept of a choice-driven story but actually executed well, here's a short list of games that do it better: